SleepStack logo

 • Results typically appear within 4-6 weeks of consistent nightly use.
 This is not a one-night fix.

-• Magnesium supplementation is best supported for mild to moderate RLS.
-Severe or iron-deficiency-related RLS may need medical treatment beyond supplements.
+• Magnesium supplementation is best supported for mild to moderate restless legs syndrome.
+Severe or iron-deficiency-related restless legs syndrome may need medical treatment beyond supplements.

 How much magnesium should you take for restless legs?